proofprotocol/DECLARATION/DECLARATION.md

 Specifically:

-1. **No-Derivatives (ND) licensing applied to conformance specifications** in these domains does not eliminate the prior art documented here.
-ND licensing governs the expression of a specification, not the underlying concepts, which are irrevocably open.

-2. **Self-attestation as a conformance mechanism** in these domains is explicitly identified as prior-art-insufficient.
+1. **Self-attestation as a conformance mechanism** in these domains is explicitly identified as prior-art-insufficient.
 Any conformance body claiming equivalence between self-attestation and proof-verified conformance is making a claim this record contradicts.

-3. **Category naming and taxonomy claims** that overlap with the above - including but not limited to "Proof Economy," "Continuous Adversarial Evaluation," "agentic AI conformance," "AI behavior verification," or similar formulations - are subject to the prior art record established here and in the referenced artifacts.
+2. **Category naming and taxonomy claims** that overlap with the above - including but not limited to "Proof Economy," "Continuous Adversarial Evaluation," "agentic AI conformance," "AI behavior verification," or similar formulations - are subject to the prior art record established here and in the referenced artifacts.

-4. **Vendor-governed benchmarks** in these domains are structurally disqualified as independent conformance evidence under the Benchmark Independence Doctrine established in Category 4a above.
+3. **Vendor-governed benchmarks** in these domains are structurally disqualified as independent conformance evidence under the Benchmark Independence Doctrine established in Category 4a above.
 A working group whose voting membership includes vendors in the category being evaluated cannot produce an independent benchmark.
 This is a structural disqualification, not a judgment about intent.

-5. **Governance conflicts of interest** in conformance bodies - including but not limited to working group chairs, co-chairs, or voting members holding commercial interests in vendors whose products are evaluated under the conformance framework - are incompatible with the independence requirements established herein.
+4. **Governance conflicts of interest** in conformance bodies - including but not limited to working group chairs, co-chairs, or voting members holding commercial interests in vendors whose products are evaluated under the conformance framework - are incompatible with the independence requirements established herein.
 Disclosure of such conflicts without structural remediation does not cure the conflict.

-6. **Any benchmark, scoring system, or certification program** that does not satisfy the pre-commitment requirement, reproducibility requirement, independent witness requirement, and full threat category coverage requirement established in Category 4a above is not a valid benchmark under this prior art framework, regardless of the label applied to it.
+5. **Any benchmark, scoring system, or certification program** that does not satisfy the pre-commitment requirement, reproducibility requirement, independent witness requirement, and full threat category coverage requirement established in Category 4a above is not a valid benchmark under this prior art framework, regardless of the label applied to it.

-7. **Independence is not declared - it is demonstrated.** Any body asserting independence while maintaining structural ties to vendors in the governed category, or while operating benchmarks that fail the independence requirements above, is making a claim this record contradicts.
+6. **Independence is not declared - it is demonstrated.** Any body asserting independence while maintaining structural ties to vendors in the governed category, or while operating benchmarks that fail the independence requirements above, is making a claim this record contradicts.

 ---